incubyte/incubyte.github.io/content/blog/product-roadmap-with-azure-devops.md

 - The next step is to create the known list of stories under each feature by adding a parent link to the story.
+Now the query can be modified into parent-child relationship types.

 {{< figure src="images/2023/02/product-roadmap.002.png" >}}

-- Now the query can be modified into parent-child relationship types.

-{{< figure src="images/2023/02/product-roadmap.003.png" >}}